tortugar/Npx/README.md

 # Basic Neuropixels Analysis

-## Plotting firing rates and PCA
+## An example recording can be found under:

+The folder Data contains a text file (`mouse_config.txt`) defining where all data files for each mouse are located and one example Neuropixels recording of mouse DL159.

+## Data organization

+### Neuropixels data

-(1) In a text file (`mouse_config.txt`) define for each recording where all relevant data are located, using the following format:
+The file `Data/mouse_config.txt` define for each recording where all relevant data are located, using the following format:

 ```
 MOUSE: DL176
-SL_PATH: /Volumes/T8/Data/Neuropixels/DL176/DL176_16_061322n3
+SL_PATH: /Volumes/T8/Data/Neuropixels/DL159/DL176_16_061322n3
 NP_PATH: /Volumes/T8/Data/Neuropixels/DL176
 TR_PATH: /Volumes/T8/Data/Neuropixels/DL176
 KCUT: 0-660;8500-$